WordPress/secure-custom-fields/docs/tutorials/first-taxonomy.md

 Once everything is configured:

 - Click **Save** to register your taxonomy.
 - Go to one of the selected post types (e.g., Posts or Products).
 - Try adding terms in the new taxonomy field.
 - Make sure they appear correctly in the editor and on the frontend if public.

-## Next Steps

--   Add custom fields to your taxonomy terms using Secure Custom Fields
--   Customize archive pages for your taxonomy terms in your theme
--   Use the taxonomy in filters or menus for better navigation

 ## For Developers